micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ## Objectives & benefits

-### Challanges
+### Challenges

-One of the major challanges when developing software is reusing various pieces of code among applications.
+One of the major challenges when developing software is reusing various pieces of code among applications.

 The trivial approach is to simply copy/paste routines or entire files from one application to another.
 This is ok as long as the code does not change; once the code changes, manually updating all projects is no longer trivial.